Kang Je-gyu: Career

 For his next film, Taegukgi, Kang collaborated with cinematographer Hong Kyung-pyo and martial arts director Jung Du-hong.
 The film reportedly had a production budget of 14.8 billion won, the largest budget in Korean cinema history at that time.
 Taegukgi, released five years after Shiri, again rewrote box office records, attracting over ten million viewers in South Korea alone.
 The New York Times introduced director Kang Je-gyu as the "Steven Spielberg of East Asia" and Taegukgi as "Korea's Saving Private Ryan."
 Kang's most notable contributions to Korean cinema had been Shiri and Taegukgi.

 In 2004, he merged Kang Je-gyu Film with Myung Films, forming MK Pictures.
 Also in 2004, Kang signed with Creative Artists Agency (CAA).

 In an interview for the BBC special Asian Invasion, Kang revealed that he wanted his next project to be a science fiction film.
 He said, "I have produced two movies about Korea.
 So now I'm preparing a new movie that is related to something more global--a problem that the whole world is facing right now."

-After a 7-year hiatus, in 2011 Kang unveiled his film My Way, set during World War II with a star-studded pan-Asian cast and the highest budget to date for a Korean film.
+After a 7-year hiatus, in 2011 Kang unveiled his film My Way, set during World War II with a star-studded pan-Asian cast and the highest budget for a Korean film at the time.